PRE-ORDER NOW. COMING NOVEMBER 2, 2017

 Two’s company, three’s a crowd—and sometimes it’s more than that.

-When a third person enters each of the stories, “the triangulation of desire” begins to form.
-By showing a three-part encounter featuring yearning that’s suppressed or blocked by impediments—professional, social, practical, economic, romantic, and otherwise—Anglin’s off-beat and sometimes surreal stories will drive readers to contemplate the distances between people and the difficulty of really knowing each other.
+When a third person enters each of the stories, understanding between two people is interrupted and desire is triangulated.
+By showing a series of three-part encounters featuring yearning that’s suppressed or blocked by impediments—professional, social, practical, emotional, romantic, cosmic, or otherwise—Anglin’s darkly humorous and sometimes surreal stories will drive readers to contemplate the distances between people and the difficulty of really knowing each other.